Dino Ciccarelli: Tampa Bay Lightning

 Ciccarelli played his first game as a member of the Tampa Bay Lightning on October 5, 1996, getting a goal and two points in a 4–3 win over the Pittsburgh Penguins.
 On November 8, 1996, Ciccarelli had a hat trick against the Pittsburgh Penguins in a 5–5 tie.
 Ciccarelli played in the 1997 NHL All-Star Game held in San Jose, California, where he had an assist for the Eastern Conference in an 11–7 win over the Western Conference.
 He finished the 1996–97 season playing in 77 games, scoring a team high 35 goals, while earning 60 points.
 Notably, he scored the final goal in the last game that the Hartford Whalers played in on April 13, 1997, scoring the only goal for the Lightning in a 2–1 loss.

 He began the 1997–98 season with the Lightning; he played in 34 games with Tampa Bay, scoring 11 goals and 17 points.
 On January 15, 1998, the Lightning traded Ciccarelli and Jeff Norton to the Florida Panthers for Mark Fitzpatrick and Jody Hull.

 Florida Panthers

 Ciccarelli played his first game with the Florida Panthers on January 21, 1998.
-He scored his first goal with Florida on January 24, 1998, against Kelly Hrudey of the San Jose Sharks in a 1–1 tie.
+He scored his first goal with Florida three days later against Kelly Hrudey of the San Jose Sharks in a 1–1 tie.
+On February 3, he recorded his 600th career goal, doing so against Chris Osgood of the Detroit Red Wings (which tied the game in an eventual 1–1 finish) to become the ninth player to reach the mark in NHL history.
 He finished the season with five goals and 16 points in 28 games with the Panthers.

 Ciccarelli had an injury plagued 1998–99 season, as he missed the majority of the season after suffering a back injury against the Chicago Blackhawks on November 4, 1998.
 He played in only 14 games, scoring six goals and seven points.
 On August 31, 1999, Ciccarelli announced his retirement.
+He retired as the active leader in power-play goals with 232, which was third-most in NHL history.
+In addition to retiring with the ninth most goals in NHL history, he was one of ten players with eleven 30-goal seasons.